-What is the optimal water to sugar ratio ?
+What is the optimal water to sugar ratio for making water kefir?

-It is important to know the ideal sugar to water ratio when you are preparing water kefir.
-Without knowing the ratio, you wouldn’t be able to make water kefir.
-The optimum ratio is 3 parts sugar and 20 parts water.
+It is essential to know the ideal sugar-to-water ratio when you are preparing water kefir.
+Without knowing the balance, you wouldn’t be able to make water kefir.
+The optimum ratio is three parts sugar and twenty parts water.
 It means 3-10 % solution of sugar and water.
-So, if you take one cup of water, then you will need one tablespoon of sugar.
+So, if you take one cup of water, you will need one tablespoon of sugar.
 During the summer season, you can use a little more sugar.
 Unless and until you get this ratio correct, you won’t be able to make water kefir.

 Both types of kefir grains have their own set of advantages.
-The kefir grains that ferment fast are called fast grains.
-They are needed in fewer amounts and here lies their advantage.
+The kefir grains that ferment fast are called short kefir grains.
+They are needed in fewer amounts, and here lies their advantage.
 The kefir grains that ferment slowly are called slow grains.
-They are needed in larger amounts and so you can have kefir frequently.
-You can use the finished kefir as a starter along with the kefir grains and here lies their advantage.
+They are required in more significant amounts, so you can have kefir frequently.
+You can use the finished kefir as a starter along with the kefir grains, and here lies their advantage.